Brandon Crawford Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Rangers have a 4.03 team ERA that ranks 12th among all MLB pitching staffs.

-- Rangers pitchers combine to surrender the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- The Rangers give up the eighth-fewest home runs in baseball (129 total, 1.1 per game).

-- Heaney goes for his 10th victory when he makes the start for the Rangers, his 23rd of the season.
-He is 9-6 with a 4.14 ERA and 118 strikeouts in 113 2/3 innings pitched.
+- Dunning (9-4 with a 3.28 ERA and 85 strikeouts in 120 2/3 innings pitched) tries for his 10th win when he gets the start for the Rangers, his 18th of the season.

-- In his most recent time out on Sunday, the left-hander threw 5 2/3 scoreless innings against the Miami Marlins while surrendering four hits.
+- In his most recent time out on Tuesday, the righty threw six innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.

-- In 22 games this season, the 32-year-old has a 4.14 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.